nuhorchak/RClean/instructions.md

 - Mean Center - mean center highlighted columns in the DF, where non-numeric data is ignored
 - Scale - scale highlight columns in the DF, where non-numeric data is ignored

-- Finish and close - closes the browser window and outputs the data to the console
+- Finish and close - close session and output data to R console
-- Cancel - closes the browser window, with no action taken on the data
+- Cancel - close session, with no action taken on the data

 ## Rename Columns Tab